-Know that application fees and execution (acceptance) fees are paid separately.
-For those 16 and older applying for the first time, the passport book application fee is $110, while a passport card, if desired, costs $30.
-Or, you can get both a passport book and card for $140.
-The additional execution fee of $35 covers all those options.
-For people 16 and over who are renewing a passport, the same fees apply.
+Application fees and execution (acceptance) fees are paid separately.
+For those age 16 and older who are applying for the first time, the passport book application fee is $110, while a passport card, if desired, costs $30.
+Or, you can get both a passport book and a card for $140.
+The additional execution fee of $35 covers all of those options.
+For people age 16 and older who are renewing a passport, the same fees apply.

-No worries if you need your passport in a hurry.
-You will pay more for that privilege, though, as there’s an additional $60 expedite fee.
+If you need your passport in a hurry, you can pay more for the privilege; there’s an additional $60 expediting fee.
 You can find out more about expedited services on the agency website at Get My Passport Fast.
 If you need delivery in one to two days, there’s a further shipping charge of $17.13.

-Fees can be paid by certified, personal, cashier’s, and traveler’s checks, and money orders payable to U.S. Department of State.
+Fees can be paid by certified, personal, cashier’s, or traveler’s checks or money orders payable to the U.S. Department of State.
 Some locations may accept cash in exact change.

 How Has COVID-19 Affected Passport Applications?

-All of the State Department’s agencies and centers are again processing passport applications after some shutdowns related to the pandemic.
-To prevent the spread of COVID-19 among employees and customers, the State Department is prioritizing in-person appointments at its agencies and centers for customers who are traveling internationally in the next 72 hours (three business days) due to a life-or-death emergency, such as serious illness, injury, or death in your immediate family.
+All of the Department of State’s agencies and centers are again processing passport applications after some shutdowns related to the pandemic.
+The Department of State is prioritizing in-person appointments at its agencies and centers for customers traveling internationally in the next 72 hours due to emergencies such as serious illness, injury, or death in your immediate family.

-Many State Department passport agencies and centers are offering a limited number of appointments for customers who have urgent international travel in the next 72 hours for reasons other than a life-or-death emergency.
-For the latest information about operations amid COVID-19, check with the State Department here or at its passport Frequently Asked Questions page.
+Many Department of State passport agencies and centers offer a limited number of appointments for customers who have urgent international travel in the next 72 hours for reasons other than a life-or-death emergency.
+For the latest information about operations amid COVID-19, check with the Department of State here or at its passport Frequently Asked Questions page.

 - A passport is mandatory for most international travel.